 In large organizations that generally have a CERT and/or a CSIRT providing targeted indicators of compromise (IOCs), we also found a fairly common use case: the search for indicators on.
 From a MISP (Malware Information Sharing Platform) instance, they are sent from an email, a CSV file, or a simple indicator: the ability to quickly query SIEM, log management, EDR or NTA (Network Traffic Analysis) type equipment in order to identify whether an indicator has been observed on the network or in an operating system is also carried by the SOAR.

 The interest is real because today the majority of compromise indicators are deployed within SIEMs for real-time detection, but they are not queried over a previous period.

 We will therefore detect a future compromise, but not a past one.
 Why not?
-A good number of attacks are mutable or punctual, for example, phishings or infections by malwares such as stealers allow an exfiltration of credentials.
+A good number of attacks are mutable or punctual, for example, phishing or infections by malware such as stealers allow exfiltration of credentials.
 Without historical research, this compromise would never have been identified.
 There is no doubt that previous ransomware campaigns have also pushed a good number of companies to develop their capacity to search for compromises.

 Figure 4 – Retro-hunting operation.
 Source: Orange Cyberdefense